 Spot checks are done at all ports to identify undeclared hazardous / dangerous goods.

 For Eurotunnel crossings please be aware that regulations for carrying hazardous goods can differ from those by road.
-All hazardous goods must be pre-declared to Eurotunnel by Freightlink and also declared by the driver at check-in.
+All hazardous goods must be pre-declared to Eurotunnel by Freightlink and also declared by the driver at check-in, unless transported in Limited Quantities.
 Vehicles which turn up with undeclared hazardous goods may face unnecessary delays or be refused travel altogether.

 When carrying hazardous goods, please be aware that regulations for carrying hazardous goods by sea differ from those by road.
 This includes for goods classed as “limited quantities”.
 All hazardous goods must be pre-declared to Freightlink and the ferry operator and also declared at check-in.
 Vehicles which turn up with undeclared hazardous goods may face unnecessary delays or be refused shipment altogether.